If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 The trainers that are not completely comfortable with sharing and giving out the information above should ensure that they continue their education and work on developing competency in the realm of nutrition.

 It could be good to develop relationships with registered dieticians.
-This will give you someone to refer your clients to for information you can’t give, or for information you can give, but aren’t informed on.
+This will give you someone to refer your clients to for information you can’t give or for the information you can give but aren’t informed on.

 Some ACE personal trainers wish to expand the nutrition part of their job with added certifications and things so that they can give you the information that you need.
-This is important as the subjects of physical activity and nutrition will often be together.
+This is important as physical activity and nutrition subjects will often be together.